Food Allergy Center

 - New additions to our clinics and services.

 Food Allergies in Children

-The Children's Mercy Food Allergy Center, a national Center of Excellence as designated by Food Allergy and Research Education (FARE), is dedicated to advancing research and elevating the quality of care for kids with complex food allergy disorders.
+The Children's Mercy Food Allergy Center is designated as a National Center of Excellence and a Clinical Research Center of Distinction by the Food Allergy and Research Education (FARE) Clinical Network.
+We are dedicated to advancing research, educating families and elevating the quality of care for kids with food allergies.

 What causes food allergies

 The marked increase in food allergies in recent years has led to a number of research studies to investigate the causes and develop new treatments.
 Current evidence suggests that allergies develop from a combination of genetic and environmental factors.

 Food allergy is more common in people with other kinds of allergic reactions, such as eczema, seasonal allergies, or asthma.
 Having a close relative with an allergy also increases your risk.

 Changes in the way we live and eat may also be affecting the prevalence of food allergies.
 The immune system is designed to attack potentially dangerous invaders, like viruses and bacteria.
 When an increasingly sterile environment leads to fewer actually dangerous things in our bodies, sometimes the immune system will attack harmless things—like food proteins—instead.